 Myth #3: Iran is not safe

 Former travelers say otherwise!
 “I have traveled to a number of countries and never felt as welcomed as I did in Iran.”
 This was among many reviews left by travelers vouching for Iran’s safety: “You will feel safer in Iran than you do in some places in the U.S. Everyone was extremely friendly and welcoming.”
-The truth is that no matter where you go in Iran, most people do not have any other intention than to help you.
+The truth is that no matter where you go to Iran, most people do not have any other intention than to help you.
 As we mentioned before, Iranians love visitors and would do anything in their power to make you feel as welcome as possible.
 Even if you are afraid of seeming alone, you will soon realize that there are other tourists much like yourself all around.
 Just relax, and watch both sides carefully when crossing the streets.

 Myth #4: Iranians are radical Muslims

 Islam is the official religion of Iran and the basis of its constitution.
 Christianity, Judaism, and Zoroastrianism are among other welcome religions.
 Iranian people come from a rich culture of freedom and acceptance, keen to learn all about your beliefs, and guaranteed to respect them.
 They are quite fond of Persian poetry and sing old, satiric Persian songs in their get-togethers.
-Iranians also love partying, and are the most radiant dancers you will ever see; taking their chance to groove anytime they hear a beat.
+Iranians also love partying and are the most radiant dancers you will ever see; taking their chance to groove anytime they hear a beat.
 You will soon realize that they are much like yourself; kindhearted people trying to live a simple life, partaking in all forms of earthly pleasure pursuits.
 So put the bias aside, and prepare to be surrounded by joyous and free minds.